Local Tissue Rearrangement for Hypertrophic Chemical Burn: Z-Plasty and VY-Plasty

 So can you think of other ways to make this scar tension better?
 Maybe something more involved than a small Z-plasty?
 I can probably just start it out, so I think that a fair amount of the time you get severe injuries on one side of the neck, you may have a fairly large amount of normal skin over here, so the possibility you can consider is to place is a tissue expander under the normal neck skin to expand it, without any intention of bringing it up on the face but to transversely bring it across the neck to take care of the tension, break up the skin graft, and bring in elastic normal tissue to decrease the - the scar contracture, which is - the scarred and skin-grafted skin just is harder to transpose.

-That's that.
+Okay, that's that.
 Why don't you come around this side.

 Thank you.
 We're good, we'll go with the 15 blade momentarily.